 Seeking approval to implement new features, especially those powered by artificial intelligence (AI), can be complex in any organization.
-Epic’s robust rollout of different types of AI, such as Generative AI tools like In Basket Art (In Basket message drafting), Agentic AI like Emmie (patient copilot) and Penny (revenue cycle AI assistant), along with a wave of other available AI features through the system, adds to this complexity.
+Epic’s robust rollout of different types of AI, such as Generative AI tools like In Basket Art (In Basket message drafting), Agentic AI like Emmie (patient-facing assistant) and Penny (revenue cycle AI assistant), along with a wave of other available AI features through the system, adds to this complexity.
 Decision makers must now navigate evolving governance, vendor overlap, and heightened scrutiny around data use, security, and return on investment (ROI).

 1. Start with a clear Business Case